Great Ellingham Parish Church of St James

 Polish Hostel

-The ‘Polish Hostel’ may have been in one or more of the former USAAF Deopham Green camp buildings.
-Some of these buildings were in Hingham Road and Bow Street.
+The ‘Polish Hostel’ was in Bow Street.
+It may well have utilised one or more of the former USAAF Deopham Green camp buildings.
+Several of these buildings were in Hingham Road and Bow Street.

 Following the end of WW2, there were many displaced persons around the World.
 Many people sought refuge in the UK.
 In 1947, the government passed a law to settle a large number of migrants – including 150,000 Polish people.